ROMBAC 1-11 - Romanian aircraft manufactured under British license

 It all started in 1967, the year in which the first relations between Romania and the British company British Aircraft Corporation - BAC were established.
 On this occasion, the British company undertook to deliver 6 BAC 1-11 aircraft to TAROM carrier.
 The aircraft model had been introduced in 1963 series production.

 At the end of 1968 it was considered "the most commercially successful European aircraft".
-At the same time, the BAC company undertook to order 215 twin-engine “Islander BN-2” aircraft with 9 seats.
+At the same time, BAC undertook to order 215 2-seater twin-engine "Islander BN-9" aircraft at Britten-Norman.
 These were to be assembled in Romania, and their sale in other markets was ensured by the English side for five or six years (1968-1973).

 The first flight of a 1-11 BAC plane for TAROM, from the 424 EU series, took place at 23 January 1968.
 It had two engines Rolls-Royce Spey 25 Mk.
 511 and was delivered to TAROM at 14 June 1968, being registered YR-BCA.

 The following five BAC 1-11 aircraft from the same series were received by the Romanian authorities until the end of the 1969 year.

 But Ceausescu did not give up the idea of developing the aircraft manufacturing industry in Romania.
 Thus, in 1975, “Turbomecanica”From Bucharest for the licensed manufacture of engines Rolls Royce Viper (Mk 632 and 633) and Turmo IV C engines.

 The former were needed for the IAR-93 B aircraft, the latter were used IAR-330 "Puma" helicopters.

 Also in the same period, Ceausescu purchased the manufacturing license for BAC 1-11 and promised to build 80 aircraft under the name ROMBAC 1-11.